zyshin/query/README.md

 # Query Project
-A fork of the ESLWriter project to enhance query interface.
+A fork of the ESLWriter project to enhance result presentation by visualization.

 ## Setup
 * Install dependencies